Simonhajd/Sticktility/README.md

 ## My process:
 When I was thinking of a project to create for Highway, I started by constraining myself to one of these four categories: Tools, displays, Devices, and Interfaces.
 I wanted to restrict myself to making a tool, since I wanted to be able to use it outside of testing.
 I decided on making the most compact tool possible.
 I came up with a few more contraints (handheld, battery powered), and started developing the tool.

+### Why:

+I wanted to be able to use sensors more easily without wiring or breadboards.
+This device removes the bulky computer and battery aspect of each individual tool and sensor, so you can simply snap on the sensor (with pogo pins, like a macbook charger), and you will recieve data.
+This means, for each sensor you would like to use, you just need the sensor, (with i2c), and you just plug it in using a pogo system.
+One battery for everything.
+This means you can have a robust sensor device for whatever you'd like, that fits in your hand, with a hot-swappable sensor which stays on using just magnets and pins.